 - The MHRA has advised that where two separate products are mixed together and one of them cannot be described as a vehicle for the administration of the other (for example as a diluting agent), this results in a new, unlicensed product.
 Therefore a PGD cannot be used for mixing of two licensed medicines, unless one is an diluent for the other, such as water for injection or specifically required for administration within the product SPC.

-- An amendment to this regulation in November 2020 allows for the inclusion of medicinal products with a temporary authorisation 174 to be included within a PGD.
+The legislation was revised in 2020 to allow for the inclusion of medicinal products with a temporary authorisation 174 within a PGD.